-monograph// the ovidian locus terribilis in contemporary crime and horror drama (Bloomsbury, 2019)
+monograph// the ovidian locus terribilis in contemporary rural horror (Bloomsbury, 2019)

 Why is contemporary rural horror so often filmed in lush settings?
 From the supernatural woodland of Twin Peaks and The Blair Witch Project, to the haunting bayous of True Detective, landscape takes a starring role.
 Lakes are particularly dangerous and recur time and again in rural horror, most notably in New Zealand’s eerie Top of the Lake, French psychological horror Stranger by the Lake, and British slasher, Eden Lake.

-The Ovidian Locus Terribilis in Contemporary Crime Drama asks what it is that draws our narrative imaginations so compellingly towards crime dramas that take place in unspoilt, sublime locations.
+The Ovidian Locus Terribilis in Contemporary Rural Horror asks what it is that draws our narrative imaginations so compellingly towards rural horror that takes place in unspoilt, sublime locations.
 How much does this owe to Ovid’s most striking poetic special effect, the locus terribilis, which uses stunning, natural locations as the setting for violence?
 We are at a moment of acute environmental horror, and the man-made invasive ecologies that have accompanied colonialism are coming to fruition in strange and unprecedented ways.
 Landscapes themselves are becoming deadly through the annihilation of existing ecosystems.
 How far can we align this moment of environmental disaster with the indexical rise of representations of extreme violence in sublime locations, and how far is this on a continuum with the European poetic tradition?
-This project will trace Ovid’s influence and asks what this particular contrast has to tell us about our relationship to our landscapes, our bloody colonial histories, and our current ecological fears.This book offers a fresh perspective on contemporary crime and horror television and cinema using the lens of classical, and specifically Ovidian, reception.
+This project will trace Ovid’s influence and asks what this particular contrast has to tell us about our relationship to our landscapes, our bloody colonial histories, and our current ecological fears.This book offers a fresh perspective on contemporary rural horror television and cinema using the lens of classical, and specifically Ovidian, reception.

 monograph// LUMINOL Theory (punctum,2017)